g-a-borrero/cosmos/Abilities/Magic/Water/index.md

 ### Intermediate

-#### Blue Flame
+#### Aqua Ring
 > **Requirements:** Water Affinity: Intermediate.
 >
-> *Passive.*
+> *Active.
+Torus centered around self, 1 ft. thick, 5 ft. radius.
+1 minute.*
 >
-> Turns flame blue. +1d per Magic: Water ability.
+> Make a ring of water around the user.
+The water increases the Challenge Score for hitting the user with projectiles and Magic by 10.

-#### Flare
+#### Freeze
 > **Requirements:** Water Affinity: Intermediate.
 >
 > *Active.
-Sphere centered around self of up to diameter Movement Speed.
-2 minutes.*
+Up to twice movement speed in range, 5 ft. radius circle.*
 >
-> Make a ball of thick wind centered around the self.
-Increases Dodge against non-Melee attacks by 15 for the duration.
+> Freeze a body of water up to 5 ft. deep.
+Can be used with other Water Abilities to turn them to ice.

 ### Master